 To begin, if you’re playing the PS2 version of Final Mix, the only prize you’re going to get for doing the Gummi Missions are custom, weird parts for your ship, and pride suffocated by frustration.
 The reason I imagine most players would want to do the Gummi Missions is completionism, or because the PS3 version has Trophies.
 Several of these Trophies are easy to grab, and any casual Trophy collector should be happy to get a handful.
 It’s the last one, “Gummi Ship Collector,” that’s going to drive you up the wall.

 Gummi Ship Collector is the reward for getting every Gummi Blueprint in the game.
 This involves four steps, and it’s the fourth that will kill ya:

 - Defeat each the Heartless Gummi enemies, each named after Final Fantasy monsters and bosses, and hope they randomly drop a Blueprint, which appears as a circular item.
 You must collect the Blueprint, and then complete the course or it doesn’t count.
 Most of these will come naturally as you play through the game and missions, but there may be a few stragglers.
-Though it’s dull, save this for last so that you can pick up as many accidents as possible.
+Picking off said stragglers is dull, so save that in hope for as many lucky accidents as possible.

 - Speak to Geppetto after defeating certain numbers of Heartless in the main game (not Gummi Mode).
 You get the last Blueprint, Hyperion, after you have defeated 5000 Heartless and, for some reason, have collected all the Summons.
 This requirement makes it appealing to get the Gummi trophies in the same folder you use to get the Level 99 trophy.